We want to help you choose the best braid to spool your reels with and give you some tips here on how to use it.

 See below for the five brands of braid that we have reviewed here.

 But for those who like to cut to the chase, we like to use Daiwa J-Braid x8 and rate it as the best braided fishing line on the market.
-It is also very reasonably priced and the rainbow version allows you to monitor your depth when fishing deep waters.
+It is also very reasonably priced, and the rainbow version allows you to monitor your depth when fishing deep waters.

-We like to use Daiwa J-Braid x8 and rate it as the best braided fishing line on the market.
+We like to use Daiwa J-Braid x8 and rate it as the best-braided fishing line on the market.
 It is also very reasonably priced and the rainbow version allows you to monitor your depth when fishing deep waters.

-# of strands | Colors available | Material | Diameter at 10lb test | Notes | Cost per yard | |
+Fishing Line | # of strands | Colors available | Material | Diameter at 10lb test | Notes | Cost per yard |

-Daiwa J-Braid 8x | 8 | Dark green, chartreuse, white & multi-colour | Dyneema | 0.006” | Multicolor allows for depth calculation as color changes every 10m | 6.9c |
+Daiwa J-Braid 8x | 8 | Dark green, chartreuse, white & multi-color | Dyneema | 0.006” | Multicolor allows for depth calculation as color changes every 10m | 6.9c |

 Spiderwire Stealth Superline | 8 | Moss green, hi-vis yellow | Dyneema | 0.008” | Color Lock technology to prevent fading | 6.2c |

-KastKing Superpower | 4 | Grey, green, yellow, blue and rainbow | High molecular weigh polyethylene | 0.004” | Durable polyethylene – same fiber that bullet proof vests are made from | 5c |
+KastKing Superpower | 4 | Grey, green, yellow, blue, and rainbow | High molecular weight polyethylene | 0.004” | Durable polyethylene – the same fiber that bulletproof vests are made from | 5c |

-Power Pro | 4 | Moss green, white, yellow and red | Spectra | 0.004” | Enhanced body technology | 8.8c |
+Power Pro | 4 | Moss green, white, yellow, and red | Spectra | 0.004” | Enhanced body technology | 8.8c |

-Berkley FireLine Ultra 8 | 8 | Crystal, flame green, smoke | Dyneema | 0.007” | Smooth abrasion resistant coating | 13.3c |
+Berkley FireLine Ultra 8 | 8 | Crystal, flame green, smoke | Dyneema | 0.007” | Smooth abrasion-resistant coating | 13.3c |

-Pros | Cons |
+PROs | CONs |

 Thinner diameter than mono/fluoro | Tangles more easily, particularly ultra light braid.
 And the tangles are harder to rectify |